ryanmartel/ConnectFour/README.md

-# Connect-Four Game Example
+# Connect-Four Game

 This is a simple Connect-Four game implemented using Python and sockets.
 The GUI is provided through a textual terminal interface (TUI)
 A requirements.txt file is provided with all dependencies needed to run the client and server.
+Python version of at least 3.10 is required.
+The python-version.txt file included in the directory includes this version number.
+This is the python version that was tested on the
+CSU dept machines.

 ## How to Run
 **SERVER**